ImageMagick/Usage-Markdown/basics/index.md

 convert rose: -set filename:my_area '%wx%h' 'rose-%[filename:my_area].png'
 ~~~

-The above will generate a image named "`rose-70x46.png`".
+The above will generate an image named "`rose-70x46.png`".

 Only user defined settings prefixed with the "`filename:`" string can be used inside the output filename, as a security measure, though any name can be used.
 For more examples of this see [Filename Percent Escapes](../files/#save_escapes).